 Becoming a Great Essayist

 Overall, Becoming a Great Essayist is an excellent resource for anyone who wants to improve their essay writing.
 Jennifer Cognard-Black's engaging teaching style, combined with the wealth of practical advice and examples, make this course a must-watch for anyone looking to become a better writer.
 Whether you're a student, a professional writer, or simply someone who wants to improve their writing skills, this course has something to offer.

-Becoming a Great Essayist is a series that is currently running and has 1 seasons (24 episodes).
-The series first aired on November 1, 2016.
+Becoming a Great Essayist is a series that ran for 1 seasons (24 episodes) between November 1, 2016 and on The Great Courses Signature Collection

+Becoming a Great Essayist